U-Haul lesbian

 The U-Haul lesbian or U-Haul syndrome is a stereotype of lesbian relationships referring to the idea that lesbians tend to move in together after a short period of time (e.g., after the second date).
 It suggests an extreme inclination toward committed relationships.
 Depending on context, the term can be considered humorous, complimentary, or pejorative.

 Origin

-A joke which references U-Haul (a brand of self-move rental trucks and trailers) became well known in lesbian culture.
+A joke that references U-Haul (a brand of self-move rental trucks and trailers) became well known in lesbian culture.

 Question: What does a lesbian bring on a second date?